acentswap/docs2-wiki/get-started/connection-guide.md

 6. A window will appear asking you to choose a wallet to connect to.
 Click **Osiris Multi Wallet**.

 {% hint style="warning" %}
 If you find you are unable to connect at step 4, go back to the DApps menu and find "AcentSwap" again.
-Using "Pancake Swap" from the "History" section may result in the same problem.
+Using "Acent Swap" from the "History" section may result in the same problem.
 {% endhint %}

 ### iOS